coverclock/com-diag-hazer/DISPLAY.md

 azimuth in degrees; its the signal strength (really, a carrier to noise density ratio) in deciBels Hertz; the name of the signal band (according to NMEA 0183) if specified ("ANY" if it is not, and spaces in the name are replaced with an underscore); and zero or more flags.

-A flag of 'G' indicates that this SV was reported by the GSV sentence, while a 'U' indicates the PUBX sentence.
-(The leading 'P' generally means "Proprietary" in NMEA parlance, and is used in other vendors' proprietary NMEA-like sentences; here, "PUBX" means Proprietary UBX.); a flag of '<' indicates that the satellite is on the active list (see ACT above, provided by the NMEA GSA sentence or by the U-blox PUBX SVSTATUS sentence); a '?' indicates that the azimuth and/or the elevation were empty (but displays as zero), and typically means that the almanac has not yet been received (a cold start), but occasionally indicates that the satellite is not in the received almanac, which I've seen when GPS ground control is testing a new satellite; a '!' indicates that the signal strength was empty (but displays as zero), where some receivers use this to indicate the satellite is in the almanac but is not being received over an available RF channel); a '-' indicates that a PUBX SVSTATUS message has indicated that the satellite was excluded in the solution (this is apparently different from having the satellite's ephemeris but not using it in the solution).
+'G' indicates that this SV was reported by the GSV sentence, while a 'U' indicates the PUBX sentence.
+(The leading 'P' generally means "Proprietary" in NMEA parlance, and is used in other vendors' proprietary NMEA-like sentences; hence, "PUBX" means Proprietary UBX.).

+'<' indicates that the satellite is on the active list (see ACT above, provided by the NMEA GSA sentence or by the U-blox PUBX SVSTATUS sentence).

+'?' indicates that the azimuth and/or the elevation were empty (but displays as zero), and typically means that the almanac has not yet been received (a cold start), but occasionally indicates that the satellite is not in the received almanac, which I've seen when GPS ground control is testing a new satellite.

+'!' indicates that the signal strength was empty (but displays as zero), where some receivers use this to indicate the satellite is in the almanac but is not being received over an available RF channel).

+'-' indicates that a PUBX SVSTATUS message has indicated that the satellite was excluded in the solution (this is apparently different from having the satellite's ephemeris but not using it in the solution).